 To honor my need to hit the pause button and just replenish, I went on a long walk this morning without any guilt for not getting any work done.
-I was just a human being, not a human doing.
+I was being a “human being,” not a “human doing.”
 My oldest daughter and my husband joined me.
-We talked only about the beauty around us and the amazing things we saw – like a porcupine and a moss-covered stone wall glistening with hanging icicles (see pix).
+We talked only about the beauty around us and the amazing things we saw – like a porcupine and the beauty of a moss-covered stone wall we passed along the way.

 Do you need Permission to Pause?
 How can you fit in non-negotiable “self-nourishing time” in a few times over the next 2 weeks?
 What are you going to do with it?
 What are your obstacles and how can you overcome them?

 Let’s share our stories in the comments section.
 I look forward to hearing from you!